s1t5/mail-archiver/README.md

 | `postgres` | 5432 | PostgreSQL Database |

 ## 🔐 Security Note
-- 🔒 Use strong passwords for PostgreSQL and change default credentials
+- 🔒 Use strong passwords and change default credentials
 - 🔐 Consider implementing HTTPS with a reverse proxy in production
 - 💾 Regular backups of the PostgreSQL database recommended
-- 🛡️ Implement the authentication for the application via a reverse proxy as the application itself does not provide any authentication.

 ## 📋 Technical Details